entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  2. Lateral consolidated arch: absent or greatly reduced (0); present, forming a prominent crest (1).
 >  Carr (1991), Character 2; Carr and Hlavin (2010), Character 2; Rücklin *et al*.
 (2015), Character 2; Zhu Y *et al*.
 (2016), Character 2; Jobbins *et al*.
 (2022, 2024), Character 2.

-> - The previous definition [Posterolateral extension of the lateral consolidated arch extends as a distinct ridge or thickening onto the postmarginal plate, or to the skull roof edge if the postmarginal plate is absent: absent (0); present (1)] did not summarize the condition in plesiomorphic brachythoracids well, in which the lateral consolidated arch is separated from the inframarginal crista, exemplified in *Exutaspis*. or the lateral consolidated arch is absent but the inframarginal crista is present, as in *Holonema*.
+> - The previous definition 'Posterolateral extension of the lateral consolidated arch extends as a distinct ridge or thickening onto the postmarginal plate, or to the skull roof edge if the postmarginal plate is absent: absent (0); present (1)' did not summarize the condition in plesiomorphic brachythoracids well, in which the lateral consolidated arch is separated from the inframarginal crista, exemplified in *Exutaspis*. or the lateral consolidated arch is absent but the inframarginal crista is present, as in *Holonema*.

 > - Xue et al. (in prep.) revise the definition of this character to cover all situations, together with the two additional characters (Characters 173 and 174).